decredcommunity/events/reports/20190726-cointime-summit-2019.md

 * Host our own conference.
 Because:
-- There was no chance for us to talk so we could not mention to Decred.
 - Many Vietnamese young people are interested in coin market
 Ideas:
 - We should host one in Hanoi and one in Ho Chi Minh city.
 If we do it in a university, I can help with that.
 Last year, our law research club invited a ministry of justice staff come to teach about cryptocurrency, there were almost 200 students join and they asked a lot of questions.
 They were all interested in the topic.